Hyphaeic/HPL/README.md

 The objective is to lay license traps in the open source ecosystem that will inevitably get scooped up into larger codebases of entities enabling digital surveillance & suppression.
 These entities are them thus in violation of this license, which opens grounds to seek injunction.

 The discovery process is early and public.
-This licence lists internal moderation informstion and brings it into the public's eye through the courts.
+This licence lists internal moderation information and brings it into the public's eye through the courts.

 1. **Retroactive termination**: If they violate Section 4, the license is void *ab initio*—as if it was never granted.
 All prior use becomes copyright infringement.